vincentmorneau/apex-pwa/doc/part4.md

 - User clicks on a button `Install this app` in an APEX application
 - Confirmation window appears, asking to add this app to the home screen
 - User clicks "Add to Home Screen"
-- The PWA proceeds to add an icon to the home screen
+- The PWA proceeds to install itself and adds an icon to the home screen
 - User clicks the icon on the home screen
 - Splash screen appears, like a native app
 - APEX application opens in full screen

-What we will be doing:

-- Create the architecture to support installation: the `manifest.json` file
-- Add a button to an APEX app called `Install this app` which executes JavaScript code
-- Add JavaScript code that triggers the installation process
-- Relaunch the app using the new icon

-Then we will have a fully functional and full screen APEX app.

-## manifest.json
+## Architecture

-What we need is to store a special file on our server called `manifest.json`.
-It HAS to be called that for the browser to recognize the purpose of this file.
+What we need is to create a special file called `manifest.json`.
+It **has** to be called `manifest.json` for the browser to recognize the purpose of this file properly.

+As indicated in [Part 2](./part2.md), the `manifest.json` file must be located at the root level of the APEX server.
+Example: `https://localhost:31810/manifest.json`.

+### `manifest.json`

+Here's an example of a typical `manifest.json` file, [as shown here](https://github.com/vincentmorneau/apex-pwa/blob/master/src/manifest.json).

 ```json
 {